anishst/Learn/CloudComputing/AWS/aws_notes.md

     - offers flexible schema and can easily handle **unstructured data**.
     - nonrelational; nosql key/value db
     - highly scalable
-- **AWS Redshift**
-    - data warehousing service that you can use for big data analytics
-    - columnar db, petabyte warehouse; 1000 TB = 1 PB
-    - can be reserved
 - Additional database services
     - **Amazon DynamoDB Accelerator (DAX)** is an in-memory cache for DynamoDB.
     - **Netptune**